arash-ostadzadeh/QUAD/README.md

 We have tested QUADcore with Pin 2.13-61206 in Linux for IA32 and intel64.
 If you are using older versions of Pin, you may need to use the old makefile provided here in order to build QUADcore.
 Rename "makefile.old" to "makefile" and try to build the tool.
 For more details and problems related to building tools with Pin, please consult the available information on the Pin website @ http://software.intel.com/en-us/articles/pintool#GettingStarted

+Pin 2.13 latest user guide is accessible @ http://software.intel.com/sites/landingpage/pintool/docs/61206/Pin/html/index.html

+Please read it first in case you are not familiar with Pin.

 How to use
 ==========